 Pearl Hill State Park, State park in Townsend, Massachusetts.

-Pearl Hill State Park is a conservation area in Townsend, Massachusetts covering 1,200 acres of woodlands, wetlands, and open fields.
-The property includes multiple hiking trails, a camping area with about 50 sites, and a swimming pond.
+Pearl Hill State Park is a woodland conservation area in Townsend, Massachusetts, with forests, wetlands, and open fields.
+The park has several hiking trails, a campground, and a freshwater pond open for swimming.

 The site preserves traces of farming history through visible remains of old agricultural practices woven into the natural landscape.
 These details tell the story of the people who worked the land for generations.